borntofrappe/fullstack-d3/README.md

 A dashboard is loosely introduced an interface for data, a display encompassing the value of a few metrics as weel as complex visualizations.

-### Weather Metrics
+### Weather Metrics & Redesign

-The demo works to show a rudimentary dashboard, displaying three metrics for a given day in the wind speed, visibility and atmospheric pressure.
+The first demo works to show a rudimentary dashboard, displaying three metrics for a given day in the wind speed, visibility and atmospheric pressure.

 Instead of using `<svg>` elements I decided to bind the data to HTML elements.

-### Weather Metrics Redesign

-The project works to show how the dashboard developed for the previous demo can be improved, providing more context and additional visuals:
+The redesign works to show how the dashboard can be improved by providing more context and additional visuals:

 - the values are formatted to consider fewer decimal numbers, with a fixed notation